wikimedia/mediawiki-tools-cli/README.md

 ## Releasing

-Releases are automaticaly built and published by Gitlab CI after pushing a tag.
+Releases are automatically built and published by Gitlab CI after pushing a tag.

 Tags should follow [semver](https://semver.org/) and release notes should be written prior to tagging.